-(c) Financial instruments in Level 3
+(c) Financial instruments in level 3

-If one or more of the significant inputs is not based on observable market data, the instrument is included in Level 3.
+If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
+The investments in level 3 included unlisted investments and the embedded derivative component of convertible bonds.